eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

-# Will Reducing Issuance Avoid Runaway Staking?
+# Some danger in reducing Issuance to avoid Runaway Staking.

 ## Acknowledgements